rodekruis/data-service-catalogue/docs/aa/index.md

     ---

-    Everything about our expert consultation to support effective EAP implementation for National Societies and other stakeholders
+    Everything about our expert consultation to support effective EAP implementation for National Societies and other stakeholders Everything about the Development of simulation tools for stakeholders to model the EAP.

 </div>